Engineering-Research-and-Development/true-connector/doc/user_management.md

 ### Modify existing user

-Same rules applies to user credentials modification, what it needs to be updated is username in the `user-list`, and if password need to be updated, the same endpoint  should be used.
+Same rules applies to user credentials modification, what it needs to be updated is username in the `user-list`, and if password need to be updated, the same endpoint mentioned above should be used.

-Example:
+Example for changing username and password:

 ```
 # List of users
-users.list=newUserModify
+users.list=exisitingUser,newUserModify

 # Credentials for each user
+# encoded - passwordExistingUser123
+exisitingUser.password=$2a$12$pnOQFwnr4abSkXs3DaKt8O0MRE2r234WHFLPKUmUgwXZkA245BDa.
-# encoded - passwordNewUser123
+# encoded - passwordNewUser123Modify
-newUserModify.password=$2a$12$v7/AKsx5KTNJpwOg9yRRe.h6jP80gc03umqqN6aMAQtvVEWmpIqna
+newUserModify.password=$2a$12$O8BZtPck4AtFpMl.WvflFOy4MniRcc0S94X43I32Eym1ZuOr5M1/.

 ```

 Also here, after the files are modified, it is necessary to restart container in order to apply changes.